Art In The Park Association of Stratford

 TO APPLY BEFORE THE DUE DATE :

-Please complete the online submission package (6 digital images of your recent art work; your artist/artisan description and your art/craft biography) to AITP by the March 16, 2019 deadline.
+Please complete the online submission package (6 digital images of your recent art work; your artist/artisan description and your art/craft biography) to AITP by the deadline for submissions, 6 PM, March 14th, 2020.

-Mail the following items on or before March 16, 2019 deadline delivery by Canada Post to the address below.
+Mail the following items on or before 6 PM, March 14, 2020 application deadline delivery by Canada Post to the address below.
 Any application not received before the application deadline, for any reason, will not be processed or viewed by the jury.

 RR#1 7861 Hwy 86